Ben Brown: Chef, loving uncle, 'champion of the people'

 Kyner met Brown in 1984 when she stopped on Shattuck Avenue to go to the dry cleaner.

-She was sidetracked by a delicious smell coming out of MuliBen Bakery at Shattuck and Delaware.
+She got sidetracked by a delicious smell coming from MuliBen Bakery down the block at Shattuck and Delaware.

 "I popped out of my little convertible (a '63 Spitfire) and I had to go in," Kyner said.